-- For the purposes of this report, the asset classes for centrally cleared products are divided up into equity securities (eg equity stocks, exchange traded funds, index funds, mutual funds), debt securities (eg government bonds, corporate bonds, agency bonds, mortgage-backed securities, repo, securities lending), ETD (eg options, futures, listed commodity derivatives), OTC credit default swaps (CDS), OTC interest rate swaps (IRS) and foreign exchange (FX). - 26 See Annex A. The peak CCP VM calls in March 2020 occurred on the 9th (\$140 billion), 12th (\$111 billion), 13th (\$106 billion), 16th (\$119 billion), 18th (\$128 billion) and 20th (\$110 billion). - 27 The amount of potential hedging by participants across product cleared within a particular CCP is often highly dependent on the set of products cleared by the CCP. - 28 Definitions of VM for debt and equity securities CCPs may be different from those of derivatives CCPs.
+- For the purposes of this report, the asset classes for centrally cleared products are divided up into equity securities (eg equity stocks, exchange-traded funds, index funds, mutual funds), debt securities (eg government bonds, corporate bonds, agency bonds, mortgage-backed securities, repo, securities lending), ETD (eg options, futures, listed commodity derivatives), OTC credit default swaps (CDS), OTC interest rate swaps (IRS) and foreign exchange (FX). - 28 See Annex A. The peak CCP VM calls in March 2020 occurred on the 9th (\$140 billion), 12th (\$111 billion), 13th (\$106 billion), 16th (\$119 billion), 18th (\$128 billion) and 20th (\$110 billion). - 29 The amount of potential hedging by participants across product cleared within a particular CCP is often highly dependent on the set of products cleared by the CCP. - 30 Definitions of VM for debt and equity securities CCPs may be different from those of derivatives CCPs.
 In some cases these CCPs have included settlement margin, which represents simply the amount paid when contracts are settled rather than representing changes in profit and loss as for derivatives CCPs, as part of reported VM.
 This affects the comparability of VM trends between derivatives and securities CCPs.

-Though centrally cleared VM calls were predominantly made on an EoD basis during the period, there were significant peaks in ITD VM calls during the most stressful periods in March; CCPs reported making very limited use of ad hoc margin calls (Figure 2, left-hand panel).
-CCPs have different practices when calculating and passing through intraday margin calls - some commonly hold ITD margin collateral through the day, passing the VM component back to members only during the next EoD cycle, while others "pass-through" some or all ITD VM payments from VM payers to VM receivers within the ITD cycle.
+others "pass through" some or all ITD VM payments from VM payers to VM receivers within the ITD cycle.
 Moreover, some CCPs have scheduled ITD cycles while others collect ITD on an ad hoc basis.
 The peak ITD VM call of \$70 billion was made on 9 March 2020 and coincided with the peak EoD VM call of \$84 billion.
 Maximum ad hoc VM calls were around \$5 billion, far lower than the peaks of EoD and ITD VM calls.